Busse, Theodor Ernst Hermann August, born on 15-12-1887 in Frankfurt an der Oder,

 (another gifted staff officer who happened to be a ringleader in the

-Graf von Stauffenberg,
+Graf von Stauffenberg, here on the left,

 anti-Hitler conspiracy within the army) to become Chief of Staff.
 While serving with von Manstein’s Army Group South Busse was awarded the Knight’s Cross of the Iron Cross